pyglet/pyglet/doc/programming_guide/rendering.rst

   standard OpenGL Shader Programs. pyglet does full attribute and uniform introspection, and provides methods for automatically generating buffers that match the attribute formats.
-* VertexDomains at at the lowest level, and users will generally not need to interact with them directly.
+* VertexDomains are at the lowest level, and users will generally not need to interact with them directly.
 They maintain ownership of raw OpenGL vertex array buffers, that match a specific collection of vertex attributes.
   Buffers are resized automatically as needed.
 Access to these buffers is